PRIVACY POLICY

 To exercise any of these rights, please see the Section titled Contact Us below.

-State consumer privacy laws may provide their residents with additional rights regarding our use of their personal information.
+State consumer privacy laws in the U.S. may provide their residents with additional rights regarding our use of their personal information.

 Colorado, Connecticut, Virginia, and Utah each provide their state residents with rights to: